 Both groups influence the organisation’s decisions, policies and priorities, sharing themes and concerns at Board level.

-To see what they’ve been up to this past year you can read the Dimensions Council Annual Report 2019.
+To see what they got up to in 2019 you can read the Dimensions Council Annual Report 2019.

 Working Together for Change

 We gather feedback from all our stakeholders in a number of ways – for example: